 It is a type of pension plan created by an organization for the welfare of their employees.
 It is also known as company pension plan..

 “Aa ab lautchalen”, (meaning let us now return) is the title of a Bollywood movie which reflects the thought of many NRIs’ yearning to return to India.
-The decision to return requires planning, especially the finances and Resident Foreign Currency (RFC) Account is an ideal vehicle for NRIs’ to park their funds in foreign currency in India and avail off its advantages once they actually return to the country.

 In the following sections we dwell on the attributes which are specific to the account in the context of NRIs’ returning back to the country.

 The following sets of people are eligible to open an RFC account:

 - Any resident Indian can open an RFC account in any freely convertible foreign currency